 To mitigate distortions, it is advisable for governments to evaluate the efficacy of their taxation systems in accordance with the taxation theory of the respective country.
 Taxation systems ought not to pose a threat to the sustainability of the private sector.
 Rather, they should be conducive to promoting cooperation between the public and private sectors.

-It is imperative for governments in developing countries to prioritise the elimination of budget deficits as a means of preventing the accumulation of debt.
+Additionally, developing country governments should think about how crucial it is to eliminate budget deficits in order to prevent debt accumulation.
 Budget deficits can be reduced through a combination of government spending cuts and increased tax revenues.